feisabel/Operating-systems/README.md

 ## Work 1.1 ( Prevent Fork Bomb )
 ---

-This project was devided in two parts.
+This project was divided in two parts.

 Part 1 prevents a fork bomb, by setting a limit for the number of processes of a user and then running a fork bomb.

 Part 2 creates a JSON file, "1.1_2.json", that works as the pstree for a given process.
 Also, it keeps showing the number of processes in the operating system and the number of processes by user every 10 seconds.

 To check it out :

 Run `cd Work\ 1.1/`